jwcomp4/stock_analysis_project/README.md

 ## Project Overview

-- For this analysis, we are mining the 2017 and 2018 green stocks dataset to find the total daily volume for each stock and calulate the annual return for each corresponding year to help Steve advise his parents investment strategies.
+- For this analysis, we are mining the 2017 and 2018 green stocks dataset to find the total daily volume for each stock and calculate the annual return for each corresponding year to help Steve advise his parents' investment strategies.

 - In this particular challenge, I am refactoring the code to run more efficiently so Steve can use this script for any size dataset to return an accurate and easily read analysis quickly.